SwordPuffin/Hunt/README.md

 **Because of this, words can be AT MOST 16 characters, but ideally none are over 12 characters.**

 ### Contact
-I (Swordpuffin) can be reached at nathan.c.perlman@gmail.com, my preferred language is English.
+I (Swordpuffin) can be reached at nperlman@uwaterloo.ca, my preferred language is English.